Joy Gregory

-Joy Gregory (born 1959) is a British artist.
+Joy Gregory (born 1959) is a British visual artist.
 Gregory's work explores concerns related to race, gender and cultural differences in contemporary society.
 Her work has been published and exhibited worldwide and is held in the collections of the Victoria and Albert Museum and Government Art Collection in the UK.

 Life and work

-Gregory was born in Bicester in 1959 to Jamaican parents.
-She grew up Buckinghamshire and went on to study at Manchester Polytechnic and the Royal College of Art.
+Gregory was born in Bicester, England, in 1959 to Jamaican parents.
+She grew up in Aylesbury, Buckinghamshire, and went on to study at Manchester Polytechnic and the Royal College of Art.

 Gregory's techniques range from digital video installations to Victorian printing techniques.

 In 2019, Gregory was awarded an Honorary Fellowship of the Royal Photographic Society.

-The exhibition Lost languages and other voices in 2011 at Impressions Gallery in Bradford was the first major retrospective of her work spanning over 20 years.
+The exhibition Lost languages and other voices in 2011 at Impressions Gallery in Bradford was the first major retrospective of her work spanning more than 20 years.